nanxstats/rmarkdown-quarto-mlmodern/README.md

 # Using MLModern with R Markdown and Quarto

-Sample documents that demonstrate authoring R Markdown and Quarto PDF documents using the MLModern typeface.
+Sample R Markdown and Quarto PDF documents that demonstrate the MLModern typeface.

 ## Specimen